Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Speed: (Weapon) + 3
  - Type: Fan

 Effects: This uses your ninjutsu damage bonus, plus one-fourth of your physical damage bonus, and knocks your target back (PDB/2) yards on hit.
 The Chakra cost of this technique is (the Fan's normal Stamina Cost) + 5.
+This attack can only be parried by things which state they can parry Ninjutsu.

 #### --( Nenshou Hoshi Shuriken - Burning Star Shuriken )--
 Taking a large throw weapon, you slap several explosive tags onto it and huck it at your enemies!
 Pretty simple, and pretty awesome!